Octavian Paler

-Biography
+Education

-Octavian Paler was born in Lisa, Brașov County.
+Paler was born on 2 July 1926 in Lisa, Brașov County.
 He was educated at Spiru Haret High School in Bucharest.
-In the summer of 1944, just one week before graduating the 7th grade, he was forced to leave the school because of an argument with his uncle and Spiru Haret's school head master – George Șerban.
+In the summer of 1944, one week before graduating the 7th grade, he was forced to leave the school because of an argument with his uncle and Spiru Haret's school headmaster George Șerban.
 Octavian Paler moved on to Radu Negru High School in Făgăraș, where he studied literature for his final examination.
 He graduated in 1945 with magna cum laude and outstanding results in philosophy, Latin and Greek.
 He sat the final examination in Sibiu in the same year.

-Octavian Paler went on to study Philosophy and Law at the University of Bucharest.
+Paler went on to study Philosophy and Law at the University of Bucharest between 1945 and 1949.

-He died of a heart attack on May 7, 2007 at the age of 80.
-He was buried with military honours in the Sfânta Vineri Cemetery in Bucharest.
-Conversations With Octavian Paler was published by Daniel Cristea-Enache just days after their passing.

 Political activity

 Paler was a substitute member in the Central Committee of the Romanian Communist Party from 1974 to 1979, and a member of the Great National Assembly for the Vaslui constituency from 1980 to 1985.
-However, he was persecuted by the Romanian secret service agency, the Securitate, because of his pro-western views and criticism of Romanian Communist Party, including Nicolae Ceaușescu.
+However, he was persecuted by the Romanian secret service agency, the Securitate, because of his pro-western views and criticism of the Romanian Communist Party, including Nicolae Ceaușescu.
 He was not allowed to leave his home and suffered restrictions in his artistic work.

 After the Romanian Revolution and the fall of Ceaușescu in 1989, Paler continued his anti-communist activity as a founding member of the Group for Social Dialogue (Grupul de Dialog Social), together with Ana Blandiana and Gabriel Liiceanu amongst others.
 During his last years he was an intense critic of Romanian politicians and politics.

 Journalism

-The bulk of his career occurred during the Communist regime, as vice-president of the Romanian Radio and TV Broadcasting committee from 1965 to 1970, and president of the Romanian Journalists Council in 1976.
+The bulk of his career occurred during the Communist regime, as journalist at the Romanian Radio from 1949 to 1961, vice-president of the Romanian Radio and TV Broadcasting committee from 1965 to 1970, and president of the Romanian Journalists Council in 1976.
 He worked as a Senior Editor at the influential newspaper România Liberă from 1970 to 1983.